zefhub/zef-docs/docs/building-data-pipelines-with-zef-ops.md

 ```python
 ops | all[OperatesOn(List)] | collect
 ```
-%%I'm still a bit hesitant to commit to this syntax.
-At least to the bracket type.
-Conceptually,
-   - each ZefOp is a node in a graph
-   - RT.operates_on   is the relation
-   - the node representing `List` as a value is the target

-In the future, the syntax would also allow writing (something like)
-all[ (Z, RT.operates_on, List) ]
-The above form can follow from lifting it to types:
-similar to StartsWith = Where[starts_with]

-OperatesOn = Where[Out[RT.operates_on]]
-OperatesOn = Where[
-	lambda Out[RT.operates_on]
-  ]]
-%%

 and you will get the whole list of operators that operates on a `List`.

-To learn more about discovering ZefOp, sheck out the Finding ZefOps page in the Zef documentation.
+To learn more about discovering ZefOp, sheck out the [Finding ZefOps](finding-zef-ops) page in the Zef documentation.

 #### Writing Your Own ZefOps
 What if the function you wanted does not exist within the core ZefOps?
 Fear not, you can define your own function, convert it into a ZefOp just with a `@func` decorator, and use it like a normal ZefOp in your pipeline.